 07. N1: Relate zero net force to constant velocity.
 This includes both logical directions.

 08. N2: Relate net force to acceleration.
-This includes both logical directions.
+This includes all logical directions.

 09. FBD: Construct a qualitatively correct free-body diagram for a body.
 All forces should be present with no extraneous forces; directions and magnitudes should be approximately correct, showing the key characteristics of the situation.

 10. Common forces: Determine the magnitudes and directions of weight, tension, normal force, and static and kinetic friction.

-11. Net: Relate the individual and net forces acting on a body.
+11. Net force: Relate the individual and net forces acting on a body.